“Secretive, silent, smooth and supple as a piece of silk, he is an animal of darkness, and even in the dark he travels alone.”

 But the leopards resilience in the face of human pressure may be because the spotted cat is being squeezed into a buffer zone closer and closer to human settlements yet away from the larger cats in an effort to avoid confrontation with the tigers and lions that share their habitats.
 The leopards ability to remain elusive in a crowded landscape may be the result of the cat’s instinct to remain under the radar when there are top predators nearby.

-The low natural prey density that is the result of human pressure on the environment implies that a degree of conflict is inevitable due to lack of alternatives to domestic animals for food.
-If leopards are to be saved in human dominated landscapes, it is important to effectively mitigate conflict by increasing tolerance of the big cats.
+The low natural prey density is the result of human pressure on the environment implying that a degree of conflict is inevitable due to lack of alternatives to domestic animals for food.
+If leopards can be saved in human dominated landscapes, it is important to effectively mitigate conflict by increasing tolerance of the big cats.
 This study shows that a viable natural prey base is not always necessary for sustaining leopards in an area, but it might affect the number of livestock depredation events.

 This study, although the sample size was small, made an important contribution to the sparsely published data on leopard movements.
 A better understanding of this elusive cat will enable better conservation strategies.